SoonaBritney/Statistics-and-R/README.md

    5. Reject (or fail to reject) the null hypothesis and generate the conclusion.
 - What statistical test would you use to test the hypothesis?
 And why?
    - Since MechCar Vehicle will be compared with many different vechicle manufactors' in different category (e.g. sedan, SUV, truck, etc.) we should use
-   - ANOVA:  ANOVA would work if you are comparing multiple groups
+   - **ANOVA**:  ANOVA would work if you are comparing multiple groups
-   - One tailed Two Sample T-Test: would work if you are comparing two
+   - One tailed **Two Sample T-Test**: would work if you are comparing two
+   - **Not Work with:** Chi-Squared Test, since it is not categorial, Simple Linear Regression and Multiple Linear Regression are not test.
    - ![selecting appropiate statistics](https://github.com/SoonaBritney/Statistics-and-R/blob/main/Capture_selecting_appropriate_statistics.JPG)

 - What data is needed to run the statistical test?